4dboard/Proxy-yxorP/README.md

 - Content that can be easily resized to suit numerous screen sizes without suffering a degradation in quality and that can be rapidly changed to match a number of screen sizes

-- Capable of functioning appropriately on all of the various devices that you use, in addition to the microsites, in the event that you make use of them.
+- Capable of functioning appropriately on all the various devices that you use, in addition to the microsites, in the event that you make use of them.

 - The basic minimal amount of knowledge and experience that is necessary to be considered qualified for the position